 Hope is a major aspect of our program because without hope you can’t recover.
 You will find throughout our center that hope is not discouraged but found within our staff, and most importantly, our clients.

-Over the past several years, Project Walk has embarked on an ambitious research agenda.
+Over the past several years, The Perfect Step previously known as Project Walk, has embarked on an ambitious research agenda.
 Through partnering with universities, hospitals and other non-profits, we have been able to design and implement various projects that have led to publications in multiple peer-reviewed journals and presentations at scientific conferences.
 This research allows us to refine and evolve our program in ways that other programs cannot.

-Project Walk offers the only educational program in the world that teaches The Dardzinski Method to outside therapists and trainers.
-This program is built upon Project Walk research and more than a decade pushing the barriers of SCI recovery.
-Our staff and global network of Certified SCI Recovery Trainers™ and Certified Facilities continue to learn and develop their skills in association with the Project Walk Institute of SCI Recovery.
+The Perfect Step offers the only educational program in the world that teaches The S.T.E.P.
+Method and Patterned Neural Activity Recruitment to outside therapists and trainers.
+This program is built upon Perfect Step research and more than a decade pushing the barriers of paralysis recovery.
+Our staff and global network of Certified Paralysis Recovery Specialist continue to learn and develop their skills in association with paralysis recovery experts at The Perfect Step.

 1. Harness ET, Yozbatiran N, Cramer SC.
 Effects of intense exercise in chronic spinal cord injury.
 Spinal Cord.
 2008 46(11), 733–737

 2. Astorino TA, Witzke KA, Harness ET.
 Efficacy of multimodal training to alter bone mineral density and body composition in persons with spinal cord injury: a case study.
 Poster session presented at: 29th Annual Meeting of the Southwest Chapter of the American College of Sports Medicine; 2009 Oct 23-24; San Diego, CA.